 - 9. Our housing need study tells us we need more family homes and more affordable homes.
-Over recent years we have seen many major planning applications seeking to develop 1-2 bed flats, and concern has been raised by Councillors about this imbalance in housing stock.
-In dialogue with the development industry and viability specialists it has become evident that there no evidence of demand for 3 bed flats in town centres.
-As a result we are recommending a policy for our town centres of restricting one bed flats to a maximum of 40% and requiring a minimum of 3 beds.
-Across the rest of BCP area we place a greater emphasis on providing 3 bed properties for families. - 10.
+Over recent years we have seen many major planning applications seeking to develop one to two bed flats, and concern has been raised by Councillors about this imbalance in housing stock.
+In dialogue with the development industry and viability specialists it has become evident that there is little demand for three bed flats in town centres.
+In dialogue with the development industry specialists it has become evident that there is little of demand for three bed flats in town centres.
+As a result we are recommending a policy for our town centres that restricts one bed flats to a maximum of 40% to provide a mix of different property sizes.
+Across the rest of BCP area we place a greater emphasis on providing three bed properties for families. - 10.
 We are also providing more certainty on building heights in our policies.
-Proposed policy BE4 provides a framework for setting building heights on allocated sites.
-We provide a range of heights allowable, but allowing for additional heights under certain circumstances.
+The Draft Local Plan provides a framework for setting building heights on allocated sites.
+We provide a range of heights allowable, but flexibility for allowing for additional heights under certain circumstances.
 There is greater potential for tall buildings within Bournemouth and Poole town centres.
-Outside of town centres we have identified local opportunity areas and local opportunity streets where building heights can be increased by one storey in sustainable locations with good access to public transport.
+Outside of town centres we have identified local opportunity areas and local opportunity streets where building heights can be increased in sustainable locations with good access to public transport.
 Officers believe that this policy approach provides certainty. - 11.
 Affordable housing remains a huge challenge with house prices typically ten times higher than average earnings.
-Whilst we have secured large numbers of affordable housing on greenfield sites, with around 750 affordable housing on brownfield sites is much more challenging due to viability issues.
-The NPPF requires 10% of homes on sites over 10 to be provided for low cost ownership.
-This policy requirement will apply across the BCP area, except for the higher value areas where it will be 20%.
-We have also introduced a tariff table for affordable housing in lieu of on-site delivery We believe standard contributions will be welcomed by developers by providing greater certainty about the cost of development.
+Whilst we have secured large numbers of affordable housing on greenfield sites, with around 750 affordable homes expected to be delivered over the next 5 years, providing affordable housing on brownfield sites is much more challenging due to viability issues, particularly in Bournemouth and Poole town centres.
+To reflect our evidence on viability, our policy requires 10-15% affordable housing provision on proposals of 10 or more homes outside of the Bournemouth and Poole town centres.
+Within Bournemouth and Poole town centres it is not viable to provide affordable housing unless we choose not to charge CIL.
+As CIL is non-negotiable we can secure funding for necessary infrastructure, while affordable housing can be challenged through viability assessments submitted by developers. - 12.
+We have also introduced a tariff table for affordable housing in lieu of on-site delivery.
+We believe standard contributions will be welcomed by developers by providing greater certainty about the cost of development.
 We can use these financial contributions to work with our partners to deliver affordable housing on our own sites and build on the good work in 2022/23 where the Council delivered 81 affordable homes.